 Short bio

-I am a Senior Expert at Huawei, that I joined to lead the Network AI Team (Nov 2018), a team of researchers passionate about using machine learning and artificial intelligence to solve hard networking problems.
-I am currently serving as Director of the DataCom Lab at the Huawei Paris Research Center (Jul 2019) and as Director of the AI4NET Lab (Jul 2020) for Huawei Network Product and Solution.
+I am Distinguished Engineer and Senior Expert at Huawei, that I joined to lead the Network AI Team (Nov 2018), a team of researchers passionate about using machine learning and artificial intelligence to solve hard networking problems.
+I am currently serving as the Vice President (Nov 2025-onward) of the Huawei Paris Research Center, in addition to my appointments as Director of the DataCom Department (Jul 2019-onward) and Director of the AI4NET Lab (Jul 2020-onward) for Huawei Network Product & Solutions.

 Before joining Huawei in 2018, I occupied a Chair Professor (2016-2018), Full Professor (2012-2016) and Associate Professor (2006-2012) positions at the Computer Science and Networking department of Telecom ParisTech as well as a Full Professor (2012-2019) position at the LIX department of Ecole Polytechnique.
 Prior to that, I worked with the Telecommunication Network Group of the Electrical Engineering department at Politecnico di Torino (2001-2006) and held a Visiting Researcher position in the Computer Science division at University of California, Berkeley (2003-2004).